Mokulele Airlines to end operations out of Kalaeloa Airport

 HONOLULU (AP) — After only two years of service, Mokulele Airlines will end its service out of Kalaeloa Airport in southwest Oahu.

 Big Island-based Mokulele Airlines operated its last flight out of Kalaeloa on Sept.
-6, ending its four flights a day to Molokai, with a connection to Maui, The Honolulu Star-Advertiser reported.
+6, ending its four flights a day to Molokai, with a connection to Maui, The Honolulu Star-Advertiser reported (http://bit.ly/2cA4H2x).

 Mokulele CEO Ron Hansen said Monday that the decision to end operations comes after two years of monthly losses.